mainmatter/ember-simple-auth/guides/octane-auth-torii-with-github.md

 ## Deploy a Gatekeeper Server for Token Exchange and Connect It to Ember

-Here the app has to move out of Emberdom for a bit, because GitHub will not permit token exchange to happen on a client-side application.
+This aspect of the guide takes place outside of the context of your Ember app, because GitHub will not permit token exchange to happen on a client-side application.
 Luckily, spinning up a separate gatekeeper server is somewhat straightforward, and there even is a Node application, [Gatekeeper](prose/gatekeeper), designed to make the process even easier.

 In short, the server must receive the authorization code your Ember app receives from GitHub and forward it back to GitHub in a `POST` request, wait for a